The 2018 awards have been judged by:

 Chair of Judges & Editor of Group Tourism & Travel Magazine

-Jessamy Chapman is Editor of Group Tourism & Travel magazine (GT&T), and head of the judges for the BCTAs.
+Jessamy Chapman is former Editor of Group Tourism & Travel magazine (GT&T), and was head of the judges for the 2018 BCTAs.

 She has worked on coach and bus trade magazines for eight years, having joined GT&T and its sister magazine routeone in 2009, and spends a lot of time meeting coach operators and examining trends in the vibrant public transport and coaching sectors.
 She led Coach Monthly through its transformation into Group Tourism & Travel magazine early in 2017.